XSEDE Allocation Policies

 Page Numbering: Page numbers should be included in each file by the submitter.
-Page numbering is not provided by POPS.
+Page numbering is not provided by XRAS.

-File Format: POPS accepts PDF and Microsoft Word file formats.
-PDF files are recommended.
+File Format: XRAS accepts only PDF file formats.

 Submissions should include the following required documents and may include several optional documents.
 No other documents will be reviewed.
 This set of information corresponds to what is currently requested by XRAC reviewers and largely to what is provided in current submissions, but it does expand the total permissible page count for many types of submissions.
 Many projects are not expected to use the full page-limit in all sections.
 Concise submissions are appreciated.

 Main Document: Required, 10 or 15 pages (5 pp. for Supplement Request).
 This document should have the scientific background, research objectives, and the justification of the request for all resources and resource types.
 The reviewers will focus on this document, and the document should include sufficient detail to permit reviewers to make a recommendation.
 As with a renewal research request, the Main Document is required, however, the previous year's Main Document can be re-used with updates to the computational plan and justification for the upcoming year's research.
 If there are changes to the scientific direction this should be addressed in the Main Document as well.
 The following page limits apply:

 - Single-Year Request for more than 10 million SUs: 15 pages.